YOLayout/YOLayout/README.md

 ### Do I have to use YOLayout for all my views?

 Nope.
 If your layout is really simple, or it doesn't have dynamic sizing, just use `layoutSubviews` (UIKit) or `layout` (AppKit) like you normally would.
 YOLayout doesn't do anything special to override behavior and is compatible with existing layout methods.

+## Disadvantages of using YOLayout

+YOLayout, like most things, has trade-offs.
+We like using it especially for really complex layouts with lots of different alignments and for things that are dynamically sized.

+But there are downsides:

+- You might find yourself hardcoding pixel values for things like padding, a lot.
+- If you are tweaking padding and positioning, you have to re-run the project to visualize those changes, whereas in Interface Builder you would see those changes immediately.
+- Autolayout works really well in certain cases and easier to read than manual layout code.
+- YOLayout is a custom framework whereas Interface Builder and AutoLayout are part of Apple and their SDK.

+And probably many more, feel free to tell us why you hate it, by submitting an [issue](https://github.com/YOLayout/YOLayout/issues).

 ## Dependencies